-Cancellations must be made in writing and postmarked by the cancellation deadline to avoid late cancellation fines.
+Cancellations must be made in writing to the Housing Office and postmarked by the cancellation deadline to avoid late cancellation fees.
+There is a cancellation form available online for this purpose at https://forms.troy.edu/forms/housing/Room\Confirmation.html.
 The academic year housing contract becomes binding after the cancellation period has passed.
 Persons enrolled at the university will be held to the terms of the contract if written cancellation is not received prior to the day before classes begin for that term.
 New students who have applied for spring semester must submit written cancellation before December 1 in order to be released from the contract.
 New students canceling after December 1 will be held to the terms of the contract if enrolled.